Nelstrops Albion Flour Mills: Production

-The mill uses wheat from East Anglia, and imports Manitoba wheat from Canada and Spring wheat from the USA, which is brought by ship to Seaforth Dock in Liverpool and then brought to Stockport in 20 tonne bulk wheat lorries, typically 1600 tonnes a week.
-The flour produced at the mill is typically sold to local bakers and supermarkets in England and exported to Nigeria, Egypt and Jordan.
+The mill uses wheat from East Anglia, and imports Manitoba wheat from Canada and spring wheat from the US, which is brought by ship to Seaforth Dock to the north of Liverpool and then brought to Stockport in 20 tonne bulk wheat lorries, typically 1,600 tonnes a week.
+The flour produced at the mill is typically sold to local bakers and supermarkets in England, as well as being exported to Nigeria, Egypt and Jordan.